 Using his extensive knowledge and detailed legal understanding, Gordon will help you navigate the Virginia criminal justice system and advocate for your legal rights in every stage of the legal process.
 Attorney E. Gordon Peters will fight vigorously to protect your rights and do everything he can to help you fight for a successful outcome.
 So if you or someone you know is facing criminal charges, don’t wait.
 Call or reach out to E. Gordon Peters, Jr., Attorney at Law today for help.

 Facing criminal charges can be really scary, but you don’t have to face them alone.
 Contact E. Gordon Peters, Jr., Attorney at Law, today to schedule a one-on-one case evaluation.
 Attorney Gordon Peters can offer you the comprehensive legal guidance, strong advocacy, and aggressive representation you need.
-Gordon is proud to serve clients across Lynchburg and Blackstone, Virginia, and the surrounding areas of Amherst County, Campbell County, and Charlotte County.
+Gordon is proud to serve clients across Lynchburg, Virginia and the surrounding areas of Amherst County, Campbell County, and Charlotte County.
 Call today to learn more about how he can help you with your case.

 © 2024 E. Gordon Peters, Jr., Attorney at Law | Disclaimer | Privacy Policy